 Ray ”Crash” Corrican was an accomplished stuntman and one of the notorious ape-men in Hollywood that made and owned their own ape suits, and were therefore highly appreciated especially by B movie makers who didn’t have the time and money to make their own suits.
 In the serial Flash Gordon (1936, review) he played an Orangopoid, a modified gorilla suit, fighting Flash in one sequence.
 The same year he played the lead in Republic’s Flash Gordon-ripoff serial Undersea Kingdom (review).
 Corrigan also played the lead or semi-lead in a number of other cheap western serials, as well as in a few films.
 He never gave up his ape man job though.
-He starred alongside both Boris Karloff (The Ape, 1940) and Bela Lugosi (Bela Lugosi Meets a Brooklyn Gorilla, 1952) in ape films, of which he made about a dozen, some of them verging on sci-fi.
+He starred alongside both Boris Karloff (The Ape, 1940) and Bela Lugosi (Bela Lugosi Meets a Brooklyn Gorilla, 1952, review) in ape films, of which he made about a dozen, some of them verging on sci-fi.
 Science fictions fans, though, will always remember him for his last role, as the alien in the 1958 film It!
 The Terror from Beyond Space.

 A shout-out must also go to the nearly two meters tall Mike Mazurki (born Michail Mazuruski) as Rogell.
 Mazurki steals every scene he is in with his charismatic and laid-back portrayal of the rugged ex-con Rogell.
 What makes the performance so spell-binding is that, unlike many of the usual Hollywood thugs, you get the feeling that behind the brutal exterior there is some evil, calculating genius at work, and at the same time he comes off as a strangely likeable character.
 He has the sort of bad boy charm that would have made him a great leading man in the era of sarcastic anti-heroes like Kurt Russell and Bruce Willis.
 In fact, Mazurki is said to have been a well-read intellectual and a charming and witty conversationalist in private.